What Does a Parks Manager Do?

-- Provides management direction and oversight for preservation of cultural and natural resources
+- Provides management direction and oversight for the preservation of cultural and natural resources.

-- Manages planning, construction, and maintenance of facilities
+- Manages the planning, construction, and maintenance of facilities.

-- Oversees visitor and resource protection services and interpretive/educational outreach operations
+- Oversees visitor and resource protection services and interpretive and educational outreach operations.

-- Manages administrative functions and cooperative relations with local/federal/regional and tribal governments non-profit partners, local communities, and citizen groups.
+- Manages administrative functions and cooperative relations with local, federal, regional, and tribal governments non-profit partners, local communities, and citizen groups.

-A parks manager must provide a long-term vision for the park's preservation and public enjoyment, as well as leadership and motivation to staff, volunteers, partners, and public
+A parks manager must provide a long-term vision for the park's preservation and public enjoyment, as well as leadership and motivation to staff, volunteers, partners, and the public.

 Parks Manager Salary

-National park manager jobs are posted at GS-13 and GS-14 positions in the federal General Schedule (GS) salary table, which is found on the U.S. Office of Personnel Management (OPM) website.
-As of 2019, the base salary range for a GS-13 employee is $85,816.
-The minimum salary at the GS-14 pay grade is $101,409.
+National park manager jobs are posted as GS-13 and GS-14 positions in the federal General Schedule (GS) salary table, which is found on the U.S. Office of Personnel Management (OPM) website.
+As of 2019, the base salary range for a GS-13 employee is $76,687 to $99,691.
+The base salary range at the GS-14 pay grade is $90,621 to $117,810.
 For areas where the cost of living is higher than the national average, the federal government often offers locality pay to equalize employees’ buying power across geographic locations.